 Best Outdoor Barstool

-Made for outdoor living, these bar-height stools blend solid mahogany and solid eucalyptus wood, which are rich in moisture-resistant oils, and then sealed with a protective topcoat.
-Adding to its durability, the seat and back are crafted from easy-to-clean and breathable textilene®.
-The final touch is a wire-brushed finish that infuses a weathered, coastal vibe.
+Made for outdoor living, these counter- and bar-height stools are grounded with wood-look powder-coated aluminum frames that are rust-resistant and sturdy.
+Adding to their durability, the seats are crafted from easy-to-clean and breathable Textilene rope that's topped with wear-resistant cushions.
+The final touch is a stylish cross-weaving pattern that infuses a weathered, coastal vibe.